EricY019/ericy019.github.io/_posts/2024-06-05-git-explained.md

   - VsCode
 ---

-This blog introduces the basics of Git workflow, and how to use it for source code management.
+This blog introduces Git workflow, and how to use it for source code management.
 Put it simply, Git enables version control between multiple programmers to work locally and update via a shared codebase like GitHub.

 ## Simple Git Workflow